TheodoreHua/ClaimDoneRemover/README.md

 **IMPORTANT: Do not put commas anywhere in any value except when used as a separator**

+Your edit config window may not be in this order, especially if you've update versions.

 - ***User:*** Your username.
 - ***OS:*** Your operating system name (should be automatically filled in).
 - ***Blacklist:*** Exact, word-for-word body of the comments to be deleted.
 Separated by commas (`,`).